malreddysid/sudoku_android/README.md

 This repo contains an android implementation of the sudoku solver in [sudoku_DL](https://github.com/malreddysid/sudoku_DL).

 ## How to Setup
-* Install the app using Android Studio or using the apk found in `app/build/outputs/apk/app-debug.apk`.
+* Install the app using Android Studio or using the apk found at `app/build/outputs/apk/app-debug.apk`.
 * Run the `push.sh` file in `proto_files/`.

 ## Screenshots